Fortney sisters to announce civil suit against Harrisburg, Newark dioceses after abuse

 The sisters said they were abused in both Pennsylvania and on trips to Giella’s New Jersey summer home.

-Patty and Lara Fortney are filing in New Jersey after the enactment of new civil window legislation.
+Patty and Lara Fortney are filing in New Jersey after the enactment of a new law that extends the window for victims to sue.

-The press conference will be held at Comfort Suites Newark-Harrison in Newark, NJ at 10 a.m.
+The press conference will be held at Comfort Suites Newark-Harrison in Newark, New Jersey at 10 a.m.